Pro-Sid/TravelEase/README.md

 # TravelEase
-Makes travel plans so easy.
+Makes travel plans so easy and optimized.